rnnh/bioinfo-notebook/README.md

 - The genome annotation [GFF](docs/file_formats.md#gff) file can be cross-referenced with the VCF file using [annotating_snps.R](docs/annotating_snps.md).
 This will produce an [annotated SNP format](docs/annotating_snps.md#annotated-snp-format) file.
 - Annotated SNP format files can be cross-referenced using [annotated_snps_filter.R](docs/annotated_snps_filter.md).
 For two annotated SNP files, this script will produce a file with annotated SNPs unique to the first file, and a file with annotated SNPs unique to the second file.

+### RNA-seq analysis

+- [fastq-dump_to_featureCounts.sh](docs/fastq-dump_to_featureCounts.md) can be used to download RNA-seq reads from NCBI's Sequence Read Archive (SRA) and align them to a reference genome.
+This script uses [fastq-dump](docs/fastq-dump.md) or [fasterq-dump](docs/fasterq-dump.md) to download the sequencing reads as [FASTQ](docs/file_formats.md#fastq), and [featureCounts](docs/featureCounts.md) to align them to a reference [FASTA nucleotide file.](docs/file_formats.md#fasta)
+- Running [fastq-dump_to_featureCounts.sh](docs/fastq-dump_to_featureCounts.md) will produce feature count tables.
+These feature count tables can be combined using [combining_featCount_tables.py](docs/combining_featCount_tables.md).
+- These combined feature count tables can be used for differential expression (DE) analysis.
+An example DE analysis script is included in this project: [DE_analysis_edgeR_script.R](docs/DE_analysis_edgeR_script.md).
+This script uses the [R programming language](https://cran.r-project.org/) with the [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) library.

+### Detecting orthologs between genomes

+- [Augustus](docs/augustus.md) can be used to predict genes from [FASTA nucleotide files](docs/file_formats.md#fasta).
+- Once the FASTA amino acid sequences have been [extracted from the Augustus annotations](docs/augustus.md#extracting-the-fasta-amino-acid-sequences-of-predicted-genes-from-an-augustus-annotation), you can search for orthologs using [OrthoFinder](docs/orthofinder.md).
+- To find a specific gene of interest, search the amino acid sequences of the predicted genes using [BLAST](docs/blast.md).

 ## Contents